cyberaesthete/free-for-dev/README.md

   * [FreeCodeCamp](https://www.freecodecamp.org/) - Open-source platform offering free courses and certifications in Data Analysis, Information Security, Web Development, and more.
   * [The Odin Project](https://www.theodinproject.com/) - Free, open-source platform with a curriculum focused on JavaScript and Ruby for web development.
+  * [Exercism](https://exercism.org/) - Develop fluency in 67 programming languages with a unique blend of learning, practice and mentoring.

 **[⬆️ Back to Top](#table-of-contents)**